 Completing the Approach Trail

+I couldn’t leave this out of my reasons to hike the Appalachian Trail, even though it technically isn’t part of the trail itself.
 Some people say you should do it, others say don’t bother because it doesn’t count towards your miles; it’s entirely up to you.
 Personally, I felt like a boss conquering those damn stairs up Amicalola Falls.

 Becoming physically stronger and fitter